 High soy ingestion has been shown to bring about menstruation earlier in girls, as do the xenoestrogens I quoted the earlier.
 (16) But most concerning, infants fed soy-based formula (over breast or cow’s milk-based formula) have 13000-22000 times more oestrogen compounds than normal.
 For perspective, this is 100 times the levels of a pregnant woman, and 3000 times the level at ovulation.
 In BABIES!
 (17)

-There’s a lot of kick-back on this, particularly by certain groups who rely heavily on soy to provide them with a large amount of their protein intake.
-Often quoting research to show these numbers don’t show up in adult studies.
+There’s a lot of kick-back on this, particularly by those who are advocates of the soy industry (soy is in a LOT of processed foods).
 Predominantly because infants are much smaller, have immature immune systems and would be consuming the formula as 100% of their diet.
-But my point is this; if we know refined soy can have this effect on infants, and we’re currently in an environment surrounded by oestrogenic compounds trying to throw us off balance, why would we even entertain the idea of potentially tipping our hormonal scales in the oestrogenic direction?
+But my point is this; if we know refined soy can have this effect on infants, and we’re currently in an environment surrounded by oestrogenic compounds trying to throw us off balance, why would we entertain the idea of potentially tipping our hormonal scales in an oestrogenic direction, even if it was a minuscule amount?
+Guard your natural testosterone levels at all costs.
 Again, it’s a common-sense approach.

-In short, avoid soy milk, tofu and any other refined/processed form of soy.
-Consume whole soy beans (edamame), and naturally fermented forms of soy: soy sauce, miso and tempeh very sparingly.
+I recommend, avoiding soy milk, tofu and any other refined/processed form of soy.
+Instead consume whole soy beans (edamame), and naturally fermented forms of soy: soy sauce, miso and tempeh.
 (18)

 The overall hormonal effect of various foods is a huge topic in itself, perhaps for another day.
 I feel the need to mention the effects of soy due to its oestrogenic relevance to the rest of the article.
 Sorry to be the bearer of bad news.